oracle-livelabs/spatial-graph/adb-graph/graph-ml-23ai/genai-setup/genai-setup.md

 ## Task 2: Setup GenAI Connection

-1. Download and unzip the zipfile under the GenAI Key lab.
+1. Download and unzip the zip file under the GenAI Key lab.
 This contains the connection information needed for GenAI to be used in the Graph Studio notebook.

     ![Selecting Autonomous Database in the Navigation Menu.](images/genai-key.png " ")